The Twelve Growth Phases

 Jué (绝) — Extinction

-The absolute zero point.
-Even the stored form dissolves.
-The old identity is completely erased.
-This is the Wújí moment — the void before the next cycle begins.
-The darkest hour before dawn.
+The reset point.
+Even the stored form dissolves and the old identity loses definition.
+This is the Wújí-like moment in the cycle: a void before the next beginning.

 Tāi (胎) — Embryo